|S E A R C H D V D B e a v e r|

 DTS-HD Master Audio English 1848 kbps 2.0 / 48 kHz / 1848 kbps / 24-bit (DTS Core: 2.0 / 48 kHz / 1509 kbps / 24-bit)

 A vapid adaptation of D.H.
 Lawrence's scorching novel that fizzles into nothingness on the screen.
-The director and star of the soft-porn classic EMMANUELLE, Jaeckin and Kristel, combine their debatable talents, with the latter playing the role of Lady Chatterley.
-Stuck with a husband who's paralyzed from the waist down, the sex-driven Kristel is encouraged to take on a lover.
-She vents her energies with gamekeeper Clay, and together they display their sexual prowess like peacocks their feathers.
+The director and star of the adult classic EMMANUELLE, Jaeckin and Kristel, combine their debatable talents, with the latter playing the role of Lady Chatterley.
+Stuck with a husband who's paralyzed from the waist down, Kristel is encouraged to socialize.
+She vents her energies with gamekeeper Clay, and together they display their prowess like peacocks their feathers.
 The kindest thing to say is that the production is attractive.
 Also released at 141 minutes.
 (In English.)Excerpt from TV Guide located HERE

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.